xren451/Periormer/Mathematical proof/Theorem 2.md

 and
 $$0 \leq E(\mathcal{X}^{h}(0,Period(L)),\mathcal{X}^{h}(0,LCM(Period(1,2,...L)))) \leq \frac{L_{n}}{1-0}\int_{0}^{1} A\sin(\omega t) dt$$

-giving $L_{n}$ as the number of terms which cannot be divided by the largest period L.
+where LCM(Period(1,2,...L)) represents the LCM giving all of the periodic terms (1,2,...L), $L_{n}$ represents the number of terms which cannot be divided by the largest period L.

+Theorem 2 denotes the estimated expectation and variance following by $L_{period}$ compared to LCM.
+Under this theorem, we can calculate the information loss.

+Proof.
+To prove the lower bound.